PraxisMapper/OfflineData/README.md

 # OfflineData
 A set of minimized files for identifying locations in the general vicinity by type and name.
 These contain 25 different types of places worth visiting in a locative game, globally totalling about 7 million POIs.
 These files give you the ability to identify the name and type of place a player/user is in to roughly 14m(~45ft) without a connection to a separate server.
 For an example of these in use, see the WeekendSpaceProto repository here on GitHub or install the working client from https://cerol.itch.io/weekend-space-command-prototype

-Information in the files was generated in March 2024, from planet.osm.pbf dated May 2023.
+Information in the files was generated in July 2024, from planet.osm.pbf dated June 2024.

 # Usage
 Download whichever set of files you want to be able to reference in your mobile app.
 (In the expected use case of being included in a Godot Engine game, unzipping the entire set of files will result in a multi-minute delay in startup times.)